nCine/nCine-site/web-tests.md

 **Controls**:
 - Pressing the left button and dragging the mouse around will move the particle system
-- Pressing `5` on the keyboard will reload the same script with a different parameter that will result in different particle colors
+- Pressing `F5` or `5` on the keyboard will reload the same script with a different parameter that will result in different particle colors
 - Pressing `Escape` on the keyboard will quit the application

 ### apptest_meshdeform ([web version](/apptests/apptest_meshdeform.html))